 Stud – A Black masculine identifying lesbian note: not all Black masculine identifying lesbians consider themselves studs.
 It is a racially specific because it was created by Black lesbians (often within the United States) to differentiate their experiences from their white counterparts and express gender roles developed within the Black community.

 Switch – A lesbian (or otherwise) who acts as both a submissive and a dominant – switching back and forth between the two.
 Predominantly used in sexual terms.

 U-Haul Lesbian – A lesbian who tends to move in fairly quickly with those she dates.
-Can you say cats?
+Can you say cats and shared clothes?